Helping you with energy bills and heating your home

 The grant can help cover the cost of installation of items such as insulation or installing a heat pump.
 It can also be used to install doors and windows.
 A full list of what can be paid for is on the government website.

-There are a list of approved installers for the scheme.
+There is a list of approved installers for the scheme.

 How to apply for the Green Homes Grant?